viamin/homebridge-rise-garden/README.md

 This [Homebridge](https://github.com/homebridge/homebridge) plugin can be used control the lights on your Rise Garden with HomeKit.
 Also, did you know your [Rise Garden](https://risegardens.com) has an air temperature sensor?
 You can get the current temperature from your Rise Garden into HomeKit as well.

-This is a 3rd party plugin and is not supported by or affiliated with Rise Gardens.
+This plugin is not supported by or affiliated with Rise Gardens.

 ## Installation